-Navigation is definitely a critical element of eLearning.
-Good navigation enables self-directed learning, allow learners to explore and read content that's most relevant to their specific needs.
-Difficult navigation creates frustration and encourages students to escape.
-In this post we want to encourage you not to force learners into a lock-step approach to learning, instead: LET LEARNERS DRIVE!
+Navigation is definitely a critical element in eLearning.
+Good navigation enables self-directed learning and eases the progress through a course.
+On the other hand, difficult navigation creates frustration.
+In this post we want to encourage you not to force learners into a lock-step eLearning course, instead: LET LEARNERS DRIVE!

 Here are three good explanations why opening the navigation of your eLearning courses is a great strategy to keep your learners engaged and motivated:

 Locking down the navigation may lead to frustration

 Quite simply, the more restricted you make the course, the more opportunities you have to frustrate learners.
 If learners are forced to read every single screen in a course they will probably get bored and leave.There are many strategies you can implement to ensure they are actually reading, for example including a case study or have an evaluation at the end of each section. .

 Forcing navigation doesn’t mean students will learn more